EmilePerron/tinymce-bundle/README.md

 ## AssetMapper support

 Support for Symfony's AssetMapper is built-in to this bundle since v2.1.
+No additional configuration is required on your end.

-No additional configuration is required.
+When AssetMapper is used, the TinyMCE files are automatically excluded from being compiled as part of Asset Mapper, as the versioning hash that Asset Mapper automatically adds to filenames and URLs is incompatible with the runtime script imports that are core to TinyMCE.

 ## AppStack skin